sjmeverett/rethink-plus/README.md

 // db will use the filterPlugin
 ```

+The experimental [rethink-filter-parser](https://www.npmjs.com/package/rethink-filter-parser) is the only such plugin at the moment.

 ## Licence etc

 This project is ISC licensed - do whatever you like.
 Comments, pull requests, and bug reports are all welcome!
 Thanks for your time.